MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_numeric_literals.md

 Sign bits are accepted for BigInteger-suffixed numerals:

-- BigInteger-suffixed hex treats the high bit of any literal with a length multiple of 8 as the sign bit.
+- BigInteger-suffixed hex treats the high bit of any literal with a length multiple of 8 characters as the sign bit.
+The length does not include the `0x` prefix or any suffixes.
 - BigInteger-suffixed binary accepts sign bits at 96 and 128 characters, and at every 8 characters after.